 respect point 5. at least while with others.
 We can only give a room together when possible,

-and if you are officially married.
+and if you are in a long term committed relation.
 No exceptions!
 Again if this is a problem, please reconsider

 as the tour maybe not what you want.

 - Please read the waiverform.